oniongarlic/finland_addresses_2_postgis/README.md

 Extract the archive downloaded from the above opendata.fi site and put the file Finland_addresses_2021-02-05.csv in the current directory and run the script.

+Note: The above data contains errors, there are points that are outside their correct area.

 ## Requirements

 * iconv